The department is delivering a work program focused on improving how levies processes operate.

 What is sunsetting?

-Sunsetting is a process used by government to remove redundant legislation off the books.
-Sunsetting instruments must be reviewed to determine whether the instrument is still required and is fit for purpose.
+Sunsetting is a process used by government to remove redundant legislation.
+A sunsetting instrument must be reviewed to determine whether it is still required and is fit for purpose.
 If it is, action is taken by government to retain the instrument.
 If not, the legislative instrument is automatically repealed after ten years.
 All legislative instruments (with some key exceptions) are subject to sunsetting.
 Legislative instruments include regulations, orders, determinations, declarations, proclamations, notices and rules.

 How does sunsetting relate to levies?